com-lihaoyi/scalasql/docs/design.md

 5. **ORM/ActiveRecord-esque Features**: Most Scala code is immutable by default, and works by transforming immutable Scala collections of immutable values through pure functions.
    ScalaSql aims to follow that style, rather than trying to emulate mutable objects.
+This should fit into the prevalent style of the enclosing Scala application, and avoid the difficult edge cases that emerge when trying to emulate local mutable state via database queries

 ## Comparisons